-Carol is the wife of Paul, the most disagreeable character, an American professor who is in Paris to hold lectures at the Sorbonne University.
+Carol is the wife of Paul (Michael Sheen), the most disagreeable character, an American professor who is in Paris to hold lectures at the Sorbonne University.
 His knowledge about art, history and literature is apparently boundless, and he’s an expert in French wines, too.
 Carol is presented as a shallow woman, who pronounces French words wrong and who totally goes along with her husband’s wishes.
 In most scenes, she carries a cute small shoulder bag, worn cross body, but in the screencap above a gorgeous Hermés Jige clutch can be seen.

 As I have already explained, I loved the movie for its incredible time travelling: Gil is lucky enough to meet an incredible number of great artists, geniuses from different countries who came to Paris to enjoy its cultural liveliness.
 When he steps into the house of Gertrude Stein and Alice Toklas, I must admit I jumped on my seat.
 I felt a weird sensation, like stepping into the pages of a book I love very much.

 I’m referring to Album Hemingway, published in November 1988, a photographic book collecting pictures of Ernest Hemingway, from his birth to his death.
 The years he lived in Paris – from 1921 to 1928 – are well documented.